alindeman/upgradingtorails4/text/55_routing.markdown

 situations.

-Imagine an application that manages many different resources, all of which users can comment on.
+Imagine an application that manages many different resources, all of which can be commented on by users.
 In Rails 3, a route file might look like:

 @@@ ruby
 # config/routes.rb
+Animals::Application.routes.draw do
   resources :dogs do
     resources :comments
   end

   resources :cats do
     resources :comments
   end

+  resources :ferrets do
+    resources :comments
+  end

   # ... etc ...
+end
 @@@

-Both dogs and cats have nested comment resources.
+Dogs, cats and ferrets have nested comment resources.
 In Rails 4, this comment "concern" can be extracted and reused:

 @@@ ruby
 # config/routes.rb
+Animals::Application.routes.draw do
   concern :commentable do
     resources :comments
   end

-resources :dogs, concerns: [:commentable] resources :cats, concerns: [:commentable]
+  resources :dogs,    concerns: [:commentable] resources :cats,    concerns: [:commentable] resources :ferrets, concerns: [:commentable]
   # ... etc ...
+end
 @@@

 <!-- TODO: Talk about #call-able concerns -->